Requests for Proposal

 220 |

-Requests for proposals will be evaluated by the Senior Officer of Student Services, Director of Special Education, and Special Education Manager.
-HA will base its evaluation on the following criteria:
+Proposals will be evaluated by the Senior Officer of Student Services, Director of Special Education, and Special Education Manager.
+Evaluation will be based on:

-• Experience and proven track record with providing services to diverse and historically underserved student populations
+- Experience serving diverse and historically underserved student populations

-• Demonstration that the provider meets the requirements
+- Demonstration that the provider meets all requirements

 Provider Requirements